Open-Telecoms-Data/ofds_consolidation_tool/docs/index.md

 ## Security and privacy

 * The tool does not collect any personal or usage data.
-* The tool does not store copies of any input or output data.
+* The tool does not store copies of any input or output data, except when the user chooses to save the output data to their computer, in a location of their choosing.
 * No data is sent or retrieved over the web from the tool.